 A house isn't like a stereo, which can be easily stolen and sold at the local pawnshop.
 How could a ne'er-do-well sell someone else's house?
 That's crazy!

-Actually, it's not so crazy, though the problems are rarely about illegitimate owners (though that happens).
+Actually, it's not so crazy, though, the problems are rarely about illegitimate owners (but it does happen).
 Title insurance kicks in when a family member (e.g., an ex-spouse) or previous owner has a legal claim to the property.
 Also, the insurance may cover situations where someone has placed a lien on the house, perhaps a contractor who was never paid by the previous owner.

 That said, claims are rare.
 Title insurers pay out just $0.05 to $0.10 in claims for every dollar of premiums they receive.
 One reason is that most of the problems of ownership come up during a title search, before the deal is done.
 Also, because most home buyers don't look for the best deal on title insurance -- after all, it seems like a paltry cost compared to a mortgage worth hundreds of thousands of dollars -- insurers charge high premiums and reap big profits.